6a6d/f5-pipeline-docs/docs/module1/lab1.rst

 ======================

 ..
-TODO:: Include DO refernces and graphics as necessary
+TODO:: Include DO references and graphics as necessary

 Initial BIG-IP Configurations
 -----------------------------
 Currently, the BIG-IPs (LTM 1, LTM 2 and GTM) are not licensed and have just a single interface configured.

-Please referance the Lab Topology above and ensure the BIG-IPs are configured accordingly.
+Please reference the Lab Topology above and ensure the BIG-IPs are configured accordingly.

 Using your favorite editor (i.e. VS Code), build a body to send to the Declarative Onboarding API request.